ACTL4001-T1-2022/Group-123-Consulting/README.md

 League and tournament player statistics and results were provided by SOA and employed for building the team selection model.
 The Brazil FIFA and GDP data were referenced as a successful football club as for the analysis of a competitive sport team’s impact on the country’s GDP.

 ### Sensitivity Analysis
 Changing the championship year affects the expected GDP.
-Figure 8 shows that the later the championship year, the lower the expected GDP.
+The figure below shows that the later the championship year, the lower the expected GDP.
 However, the model still stays within 10% of the expected GDP in the case of not winning at all.

 <h1 align="center">
  <img src="SensitivityGDP.png" width="680" height="400"/>